 tour to Yamal, expedition to Nenets, Far North of Russia, explore Russia Yamal expedition Tour to Salekhard Nenets tribe people Aurora Borealis Russian Geografical Society expedition

-We continue the legacy of Nikolai Nikolaevich Miklouho-Maclay in exploring the beloved island of this great Russian scientist.
-It was in Western Papua that Miklouho-Maclay undertook his second expedition, choosing the Papua-Kowiai Coast as one of the least studied areas of the island at that time.
-While many scholars and traders avoided landing on Papua-Kowiai due to rumors about the bloodthirsty and cunning nature of the local tribes, this only drew Miklouho-Maclay in—he sought to study peoples less influenced by European contact and external forces.
+We continue the work of Nikolay Nikolaevich Miklouho-Maclay in exploring the beloved island of the great Russian scientist.
+It was in Western Papua where Miklouho-Maclay’s second expedition to New Guinea took place, when he stayed on Papua-Koviay — the least studied coast of the island at that time.
+Mariners and traders feared to land on Papua-Koviay due to rumors about the ferocity and cunning of the local people, but this did not stop Miklouho-Maclay, who wanted to study tribes less known to Europeans and, as he hoped, less influenced by outside contacts.

-Our expedition will head into Western Papua, east of the regions once explored by the scientist.
+Our expedition will head to Western Papua, east of the areas where the scientist worked.
 We will venture even deeper into the swampy jungles of New Guinea.

-Two days by plane, two days navigating fast-flowing rivers by boat through untouched rainforest, and another day on foot through waterlogged jungle—sometimes waist-deep in muddy water—all for a single goal: to witness people who still build their homes high up in the trees and continue to use traditional tools.
+Two days by planes, two days by boats along fast rivers amid primeval rainforest, and another day on foot through damp swampy jungle, sometimes sinking waist-deep in water, all to see this! — People building their homes high up in the trees and still using traditional tools.

-Our unique expedition journey involves full immersion in and study of the traditional culture of the Korowai people in the upper reaches of the Eilanden River during their clan migrations and the construction of a high treehouse.
+Our unique expedition journey offers full immersion and study of the traditional Korowai culture in the upper reaches of the Eilanden River during their clan migrations and the construction of a high-rise treehouse.

-The results of the expedition and participants' impressions are planned to be presented at a seminar at the RGS Headquarters in St. Petersburg.
+The research results and impressions are planned to be presented at a seminar at the RGS Headquarters in Saint Petersburg and in scientific publications.

 Tour to Yamal Nenets.
 Have you ever dreamed of going to the world's edge?
 But every nation has its own one.
 Nenets nomad tribe calls it Yamal peninsula, where they migrate year in year out with their countless reindeer herds, and where further there is only cold Kara Sea and ice of the Arctic Ocean.
 Here, at the world's edge, you will experience fascinating "chum life" of Nenets people, who live their life practicing reindeer breeding and fishing despite the weather, migrating to new pasture areas and setting their chums as easy as if it was a tourist tent.